 If you’re not already familiar with symptoms that are typical of diarrhea, here are the most common:

-- Frequent bowel movements, including going to the bathroom more than 1-2 times daily
+- Frequent bowel movements, including going to the bathroom more than one to two times daily

 - Watery feces, or “loose” stools